 Slow cooker salsa chicken is a light, fresh and delicious chili.
 Just dump the ingredients into your crockpot and come home to an easy dinner.
 Cream cheese and salsa come together to make a creamy mixture.
 This is a must have on hand for snow days or for watching your favorite football game.

 Looks like we might get another snow day this weekend in our neck of the woods, which means time to make some slow cooker salsa chicken chili.
-If I’m going to be stuck in the house all day, I love to have something warm and delicious on hand.
+If you’re going to be stuck in the house all day, you need something warm and delicious on hand.

 For chicken chili, you don’t need bread or milk, which are the two things that won’t be available in any grocery in NC this weekend!
 Instead, pick up some chicken breasts and fresh salsa and give this recipe a try.
 While this isn’t technically a chili, more like a soup, the flavors are similar to what you’ll find in most chili recipes.